 Hospital patients can reduce their risk of infection by taking the following sensible precautions:

-Making sure they have soap, a flannel and moist hand wipes, as well as their own razor
+1. Making sure they have soap, a flannel and moist hand wipes, and their own razor

-Always washing their hands or cleaning them with a hand wipe immediately before and after eating a meal
+3. Always washing their hands or cleaning them with a hand wipe or hand rub immediately before and after eating a meal

-Making sure their bed area is regularly cleaned and any unclean toilet or bathroom facilities reported to staff
+4. Making sure their bed area is regularly cleaned and any unclean toilet or bathroom facilities are drawn to the attention of staff

-Patients should also advise nursing staff if they are concerned about their wounds, or their intravenous cannulae site (drip site) becomes sore or inflamed
+5. Patients should advise nursing staff if they are concerned about their wounds, or their intravenous cannulae site (drip site) becomes sore or inflamed

 Visitors

 MRSA does not usually harm healthy people; for example, it cannot harm pregnant women, children or babies, providing they are fit and healthy.
-Therefore, if you have an MRSA infection, you will still be able to have visitors as normal.
+Therefore, if you have an MRSA infection, you will still be able to have visitors as normal - indeed this is very important to reassure and support you.

-However, it is essential that all visitors wash their hands thoroughly before and after visiting.
+However, it is essential that all visitors wash their hands thoroughly before and after visiting and when they leave.

 Visitors can reduce the chance of spreading MRSA to other people if they do not sit on the bed and if they clean their hands before and after entering the ward.
 They should use alcohol gel before touching the person they are visiting.

-Dispensers of alcohol gel or hand rub are often placed by patients' beds and at the entrance to clinical areas.
+Dispensers of alcohol gel or hand rub are often placed by patients' beds so that they can be rapidly and easily used at the key moments.
+Sometimes they are available and at the entrance to clinical areas - but it is important to remember the key moments for hand hygiene as described in the previous section.

 If you have an MRSA infection and someone who is at increased risk wishes to visit you in hospital, you should ask the hospital staff for advice before they visit.